 "...it just seemed, seemed as if they were just like, "hey, here you go.
 Here's a little bit of something."
-But you know, anybody that shops for themselves knows that \$9 in the produce department is going to last you maybe two days with children."
+But you know, anybody that shops for themselves knows that \$9 in the produce department is going to last you may